Listen to our new podcast to learn why you need a CTO in your company and their main responsibilities in product development.

 Related article: How to choose the right technology stack for your business

 HOW THE ROLE OF A CTO HAS CHANGED OVER A DECADE?

-Peter Shankar, Chief Technology Officer at Equity Multiple, joins the new episode of the Product Drama podcast to share his story and experience of what it takes to be a tech c-level executive in the real estate investing company, and what his job looks like day-to-day.
+Peter Shankar, Chief Technology Officer at Equity Multiple, joins the new episode of the Product Drama podcast to share his story and experience of what it takes to be a tech c-level executive in the real estate investing company and his job looks like day-to-day.

-This episode will be especially useful for companies that are thinking of adding a CTO to their team, as well as for those who dream and plan of landing a tech executive role one day.
+This episode will be beneficial for companies thinking of adding a CTO to their team and those who dream and plan to land a tech executive role one day.